 For some babies, even the trickiest of clothing layering isn’t enough to keep those diapers on.
 In those cases, occasionally, slightly stronger measures are called for.

-- For disposable: If your little one is busting his way out of disposable diapers and needs a little bit of an extra obstacle to keep
+- For disposable: If your little one is busting their way out of disposable diapers and needs a little bit of an extra obstacle to keep

 - For cloth: If Baby has figured out the ins and outs of unfastening cloth diapers, many parents find that switching the pre-folds with snapped on covers over them provides enough of a barrier to deter them, especially in addition to layering clothing.
 In cases where this doesn’t work, either pinning diapers closed with old-fashioned diaper pins or a switch to disposable diapers that can be taped closed might be called for.